-As the Company has no substantial revenues, its ability to fund operations is dependent upon its ability to secure financing through the sale of equity or assets.
+The Company began generating revenue from royalties at the end of the fiscal year ended December 31, 2021, however, it has experienced recurring losses over the past several fiscal years.
+The Company's ability to continue as a going concern is dependent on its ability to maintain consistent revenue from its royalties and prospect generation businesses and obtain additional debt or equity financing to successfully advance its business plan.
 The value of any mineral property is dependent upon the existence of economically recoverable mineral reserves, or the possibility of discovering such reserves, or proceeds from the disposition of such properties.
 See Section 1.14 "Risk Factors".